M54, Junction 4; 10 minutes

 Electric car charging

-The heady, scented gardens set The Hundred House apart, encircling the eclectic Shropshire restaurant with rooms with a secret garden, running streams and around 70 varieties of herb, fruit and vegetable.
+The heady, scented gardens set the Hundred House apart, encircling this eclectic Shropshire restaurant (with rooms) with a secret garden, running streams and around 70 varieties of herb, fruit and vegetable.
 A 'top 20 cool places for food and gardens' (The Times), you’ll be revived the moment you escape the M54 and alight here.

-Factor in a longer stop to savour your meal before exploring the famed Ironbridge Gorge nearby.
+Factor in a longer stop to enjoy your meal before exploring the famed Ironbridge Gorge nearby.